 So, does your school need a National Art Honor Society?
 Only you can answer that but I can share some reasons why it worked well for us and how we used the chapters to further strengthen the arts at our school.
-My school was a highly academic with students who worked hard to fill their high school resume with impressive sounding accomplishments.
-We had an art club that wasn’t thriving and classes sizes that were dangerously small.
-At the same time we had an enthusiastic core of students who were knocking it out the park with awards and volunteer work.
+My school was highly academic with students who worked hard to fill their high school resumes with impressive sounding accomplishments.
+We had an art club that wasn’t thriving and class sizes that were dangerously small.
+At the same time, we had an enthusiastic core of students who were knocking it out of the park with awards and volunteer work.
 I could always count on an art student ready to design a school playbill, the cover for the yearbook, or help hang an exhibit in our school gallery.
-Over the summer students were visiting museums near and far, interning with local architects, taking art classes at local colleges, and more.
+Over the summer students were visiting museums near and far, interned with local architects, took art classes at local colleges, and more.
 Our thinking became, how do we recognize these students without adding to their already full plates?
 Every other sector of the school had events that trumpeted student accomplishments.
-The creative kids often spoke to us about feeling overlooked within a system that put a high value on tangible achievements.
+The creative kids often spoke to us about feeling overlooked within a system that puts a high value on tangible achievements.

 How the NAHS was implemented